pub struct TempFile { /* private fields */ }Expand description

 §Arguments

-: The path where to create a temporary file with a filename formed from
+path: The path where to create a temporary file with a filename formed from

 six random alphanumeric characters.